openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Release Dates
 ***********************

-You specify release dates and times for the sections and subsections in an instructor-paced course.
-By defining release dates, you ensure that content is available to learners on a planned schedule, without requiring manual intervention while the course is running.
+In instructor-paced courses, you can specify release dates and times for sections and subsections.
+By defining release dates, you ensure that course content is available to learners on a planned schedule, without requiring manual intervention while the course is running.

 .. note:: Self-paced courses do not have release dates for sections and subsections.
 For more information about instructor-paced and self-paced